enorms/lifekaizen.github.io/pages/creations/humidor-app.md

 **Stack**: React Native, Firebase, RN [BLE PLX][0]

 Case Elegance is a quickly growing retailer with a strong presence on Amazon.
-They are a top seller of humidors which let cigar afficionados store their cigars in optimal conditions, much like a wine cellar.
+They are a top seller of humidors which let cigar aficionados store their cigars in optimal conditions, much like a wine cellar.

 They already have a modern, new clientele, and adding smart capabilities will allow them to serve their customers better and create tremendous corporate value.